davidemoro/pypom_form/README.rst

 * page and schema inheritance supported as well
 * easy test multi skin web applications with same data model, same or different selectors or widget types.
-So you can reuse all your page object classes as they are defined, it changes only the schema widget selector adn widget types
+So you can reuse all your page object classes as they are defined, it changes only the schema widget selector and widget types
 * widget regions are PyPOM regions, so if you want to access inner elements inside the widget container the resulting selectors will be simpler because they are relative to the widget region root.
-  Also sub/nested regions or dynamic regions are supperted as well
+  Also sub/nested regions or dynamic regions are supported as well
 * interact with your model with applicative domain data instead of browser domain data.
 It is more simple and easy to manage Python data (for example you set 12.9 instead of '12.9', same for datetimes values like ``datetime.now()``)